-5. Complex II and fatty acid oxidation
+3.4.
+Complex II and fatty acid oxidation

-Electron transferring flavoprotein CETF and CI are the respiratory Complexes involved in convergent electron entry into the Q-junction during FAO (Figure 4).
+Electron transferring flavoprotein CETF and CI are the respiratory Complexes involved in convergent electron entry into the Q-junction during FAO (Figure 7).

-Figure 4.
-Fatty acid oxidation through the β -oxidation cycle (β -ox), the multi-enzyme electron transferring flavoprotein Complex (CETF, ETF:ETFDH; see text), and Complex I (CI) with convergent electron transfer into the Q-junction.
+Figure 7.
+Fatty acid oxidation through the β-oxidation cycle (β-ox), electron transferring flavoprotein (CETF), and Complex I (CI) with convergent electron transfer into the Q-junction.
+Modified after Gnaiger (2020).

 In the β -oxidation cycle of FAO, acetyl-CoA and the reducing equivalents FADH2 and NADH are formed in reactions catalyzed by acyl-CoA dehydrogenases and hydroxyacyl-CoA dehydrogenases, respectively, in the mitochondrial matrix (Houten et al 2016).
-When FADH2 is erroneously shown free floating in the mt-matrix as a substrate of CII, a dubious role of CII in FAO is suggested as a consequence (Figure 5; Supplement 8).
+When FADH2 is erroneously shown as a substrate of CII, a dubious role of CII in FAO is suggested as a consequence (Figure 8; Supplement 8).
 Lemmi et al (1990) noted: 'mitochondrial Complex II also participates in the oxidation of fatty acids'.
-This holds for the oxidation of acetyl-CoA in the TCA cycle, forming NADH and succinate with downstream electron flow through CI and CII, respectively, into the Q-junction (Figure 1).
-In contrast, electron transfer from FADH $2$ formed during β -oxidation proceeds through electron transferring flavoprotein ETF.
-Fatty acyl-CoA dehydrogenases in the mitochondrial matrix reduce FAD to FADH $2$.
-The FADH $2$ of the fatty acyl-CoA DHs is reoxidized by the FAD-containing ETF (Crane, Beinert 1956).
+This holds for the oxidation of acetyl-Co in the TCA cycle, forming NADH and succinate with downstream electron flow through CI and CII, respectively, into the Q-junction (Figure 1).
+In contrast, electron transfer from FADH2 formed during β -oxidation proceeds through electron transferring flavoprotein CETF and entry into the Q-junction independent of CII (Figure 7).
+Fatty acylCoA dehydrogenase reduces FAD to FADH2 in the mitochondrial matrix.
+The